 Enneagram tests, like any personality tests, can theoretically reveal a few things about you and be useful in your career.
 One recent article in Forbes said that most entrepreneurs are Reformers.
 Another Forbes article examines Dave Kerpen's new book, "Likeable Leadership," which says using the Enneagram test can reveal enough about you to help you embrace your authentic self (and therefore be a more likeable boss).
 Several books on the market say you can use the test as an avenue toward self-discovery and spiritual growth, as well as to help you better understand others.

 Of course you can't write an article like this without taking the tests for a spin.
-I tried one free Enneagram test, as well as another from the Enneagram Institute.
+I tried a few tests, including one from the Enneagram Institute.
 The first test revealed (no big shock to me) that I feel I "must be unique/different to survive," placing me in the Individualist category.
 My results also showed a high level of perfectionism, a strong call to be helpful to others, and a yearning for both knowledge and peace.
 That's pretty spot-on.
 The second test from the Enneagram Institute — it's really a sample of the full 144-question test (which costs $10) — was less clear.
 It gave me equal scorings in the Achiever, Individualist, and Investigator categories, which at best indicates that I'm a creative pioneer and role model.
 At worst it paints me as an eccentric, melancholy workaholic.
 Truthfully, I can live with both of those descriptions.

 Of course, as the Enneagram Institute puts it, "finding your type is not the final destination with the Enneagram, in fact, it is only the beginning of the journey."
 So here's to the journey, no matter which personality test your HR department subjects you to.